 Use headlines to help your reader do this.
 Headlines also help to tell Google that your blog post is truly talking about this keyword because look, you’ve even got a whole section dedicated to it.

 Let me backtrack and state the obvious but every post should have at least one image.
 It helps to break up the text, it helps to rank in Google image search as well as the regular search and it helps for social media sharing.

 9. Make Posts Shareable

 Is it that free WordPress sites are not allowed to add other share plugins?
 The options on these sites are always so limited.
 I’m rarely able to share posts to Pinterest from these sites.
 One of the reasons I advocate for self-hosting because free sites are very limiting.
 Anyway it goes without saying that it should be stupidly easy to share your posts.

 I should be able to click one button and share it to any platform I want with all the fields already populated for me.
 This will ensure all the information that you want shared is shared.
-If I choose to share your post to Pinterest and the description says IMG589.JPG, this helps your traffic none at all.
+If I choose to share your post to Pinterest and the description populates to IMG589.JPG instead of an intentionally keyworded description already filled out, this helps your traffic none at all.